 3.1 A current CV.

-3.2 Statement of Faculty Responsibility, with any changes during the review period noted.
+3.2 Statement of Faculty Responsibilities, with any changes during the review period noted.

 3.3 Copies of all Faculty Activity Reports (FARs) since the last review.